INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Introduction

 We deployed \invigorate on a Fetch robot.
 Experimental results show that \invigorate achieves an overall success rate of 83\% on our test dataset and consistently outperforms a baseline without POMDP integration.
 Ablation studies further confirm the importance of reasoning about uncertainties in dealing with noisy visual perception and language ambiguity.

-One main contribution of this work is to demonstrate a principled approach that integrates data-driven deep learning and model-based planning for a complex robot task.
-We build a POMDP model connecting three key elements: robot perception, action, and human interaction.
+One main contribution of this work is to demonstrate a principled approach that integrates data-driven deep learning and model-based planning for complex robot tasks.
+We build a POMDP model connecting three key elements: robot perception, object manipulation, and human-robot language interaction.
 The learned NN models enable \invigorate to handle complex visual inputs and language interactions.
-Model-based POMDP planning enables \invigorate to achieve robust performance overall, despite uncertainties in perceptual and language processing.
+Model-based POMDP planning enables \invigorate to achieve robust overall performance under uncertainty in perceptual and language processing.